veryMaker/signum-node/README.md

 **Enable SNR**

 If you set on the `P2P.myPlatform` a valid Signum address and you fulfill the SNR requirements your node aka the set Signum address will be rewarded with the SNR.
-The SNR (Signum Network Reward) is a community driven bounty paid to all node-operators which run continuous ( uptime > 80%) and with the newest release a Signum node.
+The SNR ([Signum Network Reward](https://signum.community/signum-snr-awards/)) is a community driven bounty paid to all node-operators which run continuous (uptime > 80%) and with the newest release a Signum node.
 ```properties
 ## My platform, to be announced to peers.
 ## Enter your Signum address here for SNR rewards, see here: https://signum.community/signum-snr-awards/
 P2P.myPlatform = S-ABCD-EFGH-IJKL-MNOP
 ```
-You can check you node here [Signum-Network](https://explorer.signum.network/peers/)
+You can check you node using the [explorer](https://explorer.signum.network/peers/).

 ## Hardware Requirements